On Finding Causes vs. Finding Levers

 It all started with a post on Twitter/X about the effects of school spending on educational outcomes (heterogenous treatment effects’ discussion: almost absent, except maybe for this).
 On one side, some users pointed to specific RCTs in developing countries as evidence that increasing school funding increases test scores.
 On the other, some pointed to meta-analyses finding mixed results in developed countries.
 The biggest point of discussion was on effect size and statistical-significance.

 I’m not going to weigh in on that specific example since it’s not the point of this post (also Twitter/X is a better place for this type of discussion).
 Instead, I want to talk about the “causal inference revolution”, how its legacy might be amplified - positively or negatively - by the problems we will (already?) have (for example, when it comes to outsourcing the reviewing process to LLMs1), and circle back to the discussion on effect size and statistical-significance.
 Admittedly, the referee-example is a niche concern directly affecting a small circle of researchers.
-But since many of us go on to teach the present and next generations (and maybe some are out there reading this!), a nuanced view here could do wonders to spark their interest in what actually drives economic variation.
+But since many of us go on to teach the present and next generations (and maybe some are out there reading this!), a nuanced view here could do wonders to spark their interest in what actually drives variation.

 How “credibility” became the new gold-standard

-I’m not sure if it was an “orchestrated revolution” with a defined plan2, but something undeniably changed in empirical economics in the early 00’s.
+I’m not sure if it was an “coordinated revolution” with a defined plan2, but something undeniably changed in empirical economics in the early 00’s.
 The “credibility revolution” of the 90’s and 2000’s completely shifted our methodological goalposts.
 I would argue it wasn’t so much a planned success as it was a fundamental shift in standards.

 This new toolkit also created a very powerful new incentive structure.
 We now know that “causal novelty” (finding a new relationship) and “causal narrative complexity” (using these sophisticated methods) are strong predictors of getting published in a Top 5 journal.
 But, anecdotally, it goes further down the line.
 Every week I get a few friends and colleagues asking me “how can I DiD this?”, “what should be my treatment group?”, “is it ok if I have around 20 treated units, shifting in and out of treatment, and 400 control units in some period?”.
 I find these questions fascinating because they make us all think deeper about the limits of research questions and proper study design.
 But notice what is missing from these conversations.